 If the government has a strong case against you, it is unlikely that you will be successful in avoiding prosecution.
 However, many times experienced counsel can convince the IRS or the Department of Justice Tax Division that the taxpayer made serious mistakes but did not intentionally engage in criminal conduct.
 And in a criminal tax case, your attorney will have a number of opportunities to convince the government to decline prosecution prior to referral to the grand jury.

 Call Us Before You Talk With The IRS

-Call Daniel Rosefelt & Associates, LLC, Attorney & CPA at 301.656.4424 or contact us via email.
+Contact the dual-licensed attorney-CPAs and tax attorneys at the law firm of Daniel Rosefelt & Associates, LLC, at (301) 656-4424 or reach out by completing our ten-second contact form to know your real options.
 We serve clients in the U.S. and around the world from our offices in Bethesda, Maryland.